nie-ine/e-editiones/n3-rule-based-machine-reasoning.markdown

 ---
 layout: page
-title: N3-Rule-Based Machine Reasoning
+title: N3-rule-based Machine Reasoning
 permalink: /n3-rule-based-machine-reasoning
 ---
 *
 {:toc}

-## Machine reasoning (when the fun really starts)
+## Machine reasoning
+Having semantic interoperability is only the beginning of the journey and part of the return on investment (ROI).
+The crux of SWT is using the formal OWL-ontologies and the RDF-data expressed by them to infer new data from existing data bringing ultimately new domain knowledge.
+In other words, concretely using the built-in logic of the standard languages with N3-rule-based machine reasoning represents the other part of the ROI, ánd the fun.

 Besides the domain ontologies, rules for machine resoning are developed.
-They are expressed in the [Notation 3 language](https://www.w3.org/TeamSubmission/n3/), also using elements of NIE and external ontologies.
+They are expressed in the [Notation 3 language](/semantic-web-technology-introduction#notation-3-language), also using elements of NIE and external ontologies.
-Notation 3 is an assertion and logic language which is a superset of RDF.
-N3 extends the RDF datamodel by adding formulae (literals which are graphs themselves), variables, logical implication, and functional predicates, as well as providing a textual syntax (alternative to RDF/XML).
-In this way Turtle is a subset of N3.

-The general external ontologies for N3-rule declaration are in following namespaces:
+The following namespaces contain general external ontologies for N3-rule declaration:
 	<http://www.w3.org/2000/10/swap/string#>
 	<http://www.w3.org/2000/10/swap/list#>
 	<http://www.w3.org/2000/10/swap/log#>